 Grace is an actor and musician from Waterford and she is very proud to have worked with Moonfish Theatre for many years.
 She studied Theatre for two years under Belinda Wild in Kinsale, before going to UCC where she was awarded an Arts degree in English and Irish.

 She moved to Galway in 2006 and shortly after worked on Moonfish’s first show Bonny & Read, as a musician.
 It wasn’t long before she was acting in Moonfish productions and her other skills soon came into use as well: many a prop has she made out of various pieces of rubbish – and she’s not a bad dancer either.
 She has devised and performed in Moonfish productions Tromluí Phinocchio, Noah’s Ark, Aucassin & Nicolette, The Secret Garden, Mad Sweeney and Star of the Sea

-Zita Monahan-McGowan holds an MA in Drama and Theatre Studies from NUI Galway and an ADPA Diploma in Performance Arts Teaching.
-She is an ensemble member of Galway based companies Mephisto Theatre and Waterdonkey Theatre.
+Zita Monahan-McGowan holds an M.A in Drama and Theatre Studies from NUI Galway and an ADPA Diploma in Performance Arts Teaching ( London)

 Morgan is from Dublin.
 He has been working as an actor since 2005, when he played the part of Cathal in the television series FFC.
 He then took part productions by An Taibhdhearc, Gaeilgeoir Dheirneach Carna, Tine Chnamh, and Coinneáil Orainn.
 In 2006 Morgan began working with Branar Téatar do Pháistí, composing music and acting in their productions Na Síoga Agus An Gréasaí Bróg, and An Chéad Chéim, and working as a musician on their productions Aistear Ailbí, An Seanfhear Beag, Mise – Scéal Cailín,Spraoi and Croí á Mhúscailt.